buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_5_Deploy_To_Rinkeby.md

 ### 🚨 Progress report!
 *Pls do this or Farza will be sad :(*

-Post a screenshot in #progress of your epic NFTs on OpenSea.
+Post a screenshot in #progress of your epic NFTs on Pixxiti.
 Perhaps even tweet it out and tell the world what you've done!
 Be sure to give @_buildspace tag as well :).
 We love to see people's tweets, it always gives us a dose of dopamine/motivation.
 Plus -- your tweet could help get new people to get into web3.
 You never know who may see it and get inspired to start hacking!!!